 So next time you get a cheap can of beans, try out my delicious veggie additions for extra flavor to make boring canned beans into something savory.
 And be sure to check back for more Cubano recipes!

-1 can of black beans
+- 1 can of black beans

-1/4 small onion
+- 1/4 small onion

-1/4 of a bell pepper - any color.
+- 1/4 of a bell pepper - any color.

-1 teaspoon of chopped garlic - fresh or from a jar.
+- 1 teaspoon of chopped garlic - fresh or from a jar.

-1 tablespoon of oil - vegetable or olive oil.
+- 1 tablespoon of oil - vegetable or olive oil.

-Pinch of oregano - fresh or dried (optional).
+- Pinch of oregano - fresh or dried (optional).

-Pinch of pepper - canned beans have enough salt for my taste.
+- Pinch of pepper - canned beans have enough salt for my taste.

 In a pot over medium heat, add oil and saute onion and bell pepper until soft, about 5 - 10 minutes.
 Next add chopped garlic and cook a couple of minutes.

 *For fresh-made, follow directions on a package of dried beans.
-Once black beans start cooking - in another pan, saute a whole chopped onion and bell pepper for 5-10 minutes until soft.
+First add a tablespoon of oil in a large pot and saute a whole chopped onion and bell pepper for 5-10 minutes until soft.
 Add a tablespoon of garlic during the last minute of cooking.
 I like to cook veggies with a couple of bacon slices (if you want to keep it vegetarian, leave it out).